 City and municipal maintained streets are under those jurisdictions.
 Please contact your town office.

-The Division of Public Works will only endeavor to erect parking restrictions and controls following confirmation of one of the three prerequisites.
-1) Upon endorsement from any other County agency that the installation of said signs will better enable them to perform their enforcement duties.
+The Division of Public Works (DPW) will only endeavor to erect parking restrictions and controls following confirmation of one of the three prerequisites: 1) Upon endorsement from any other County agency that the installation of said signs will better enable them to perform their enforcement duties.
 2) Upon confirmation that parked cars constitute a hazard to motorists.
 3) Upon confirmation of a maintenance issue such that the installation of said signs will better enable DPW to control or reduce our maintenance responses.

 The County Office of Highway Operations will replace road signs (stop, curve, chevrons, etc.) and road name signs that are located along a county road.
 Please call 301-600-1564.